-I started a carpentry apprenticeship as soon as I left school.
-I’d already built a skatepark in the garden, much to my dad’s delight… so I figured I’d become a carpenter.
+I’d already pretty much built a skatepark in the garden, much to my dad’s delight… so I figured I’d become a carpenter.
 Within the first year, I knew it wasn’t the right environment for me.
 I battled my way to the end of my time as an apprentice through sheer determination.
 Shortly after gaining my qualifications, I had a near fatal accident with a handsaw!

-I spent the next couple of years scraping by, doing odd jobs here and there… some bar work, maintenance man/bodge artist in student digs, green keeping and event work with an agency.
-I used self-taught skills to shoot and edit my own BMX and mountain bike films for my website at the time, but I’d lost all sense of direction and felt like I needed to try a different path.
-I decided to pursue my passion for filmmaking and was offered a place at Southampton Solent University.
+In my spare time, I enjoyed shooting and editing my own BMX and mountain bike films for my website at the time, but I’d lost all sense of direction and felt like I needed to try a different path.
+I decided to pursue my passion for filmmaking and was offered a place at Southampton Solent University in 2010.

-In 2013, I graduated with a 1st class honours degree in T.V and Video Production.
-My final year project ‘Birdman’, won Southern and National ‘Royal Television Society Student Awards’, as well as the ‘UK Film Festival’ award for best short documentary.
-I then worked as a freelance cameraman for a couple of years, before starting my current job in 2015.
-I work full-time for a production company called ‘the creative‘, based in Henley-on-Thames.
-In the last three years, I’ve produced content for various charity fundraising challenges, in some incredible countries all over the world.
-The first challenge I filmed was a bike ride from Saigon to Angkor Wat in November 2015.
+Producing content for big brands such as Estée Lauder and FitBit, corporate video projects, short documentary and charity fundraising challenges.
+The first overseas challenge I filmed was a bike ride from Saigon to Angkor Wat in November 2015.
 The nature of the route, through narrow paths that weave along the Mekong Delta River, meant that I had to ride a bike while filming the entire challenge.
 I absolutely loved it.
 Since then I’ve produced short films, corporate video and social media content in Uganda, India, Iceland, China, Vietnam, Cambodia, America, Italy, Greece, Scotland and Wales.